-We stopped by at Santana to visit the cute traditional houses of Madeira.
+After the hike, we stopped by at Santana to visit the cute traditional houses of Madeira.
 A must see when in Madeira Island!

 Ponta de São Lourenço

 For dinner, we went to Helena’s aunt’s house in Funchal and we had a feast!
-It was so kind of her and her family to welcome us into their home and we really got to try different traditional Madeira foods such as the bolo do caco (traditional sweet potato bread served with garlic and butter), meat, fish, cheese and variety of vegetables and salad.
+It was so kind of her and her family to welcome us into their home and we got to try different traditional Madeira foods such as the bolo do caco (traditional sweet potato bread served with garlic and butter), meat, fish, cheese and variety of vegetables and salad.
 It was absolutely delicious and we were spoilt!

 Levada das 25 Fontes Hike

 The word “levada” in Portuguese is derived from the word “levar” which means carry.
-It refers to the mini canals or aqueduct and was traditionally used to transport water.
+It refers to the mini canals or aqueducts and it was traditionally used to transport water.
 Majority of the walk was passing through these “levadas” – it was something I’ve not seen before which made it really interesting to me.